WillCodesThings/MicroMouse/README.md

 ### Motor Movement

-- The `SimultaneousMotorStep` class allows for synchronous control of both the left and right motors.
-Both motors are adjusted simultaneously to ensure smooth and coordinated movement in the desired direction.
+- The `SimultaneousMotorStep` class allows for synchronized control of both the left and right motors.
+Both motors are adjusted simultaneously to ensure smooth and coordinated movement as the robot follows the right wall.

 ---